 Ambassador Hala’s recent work included engaging the public, especially the atoll communities on the importance of bringing women from backstage to centre stage in social and public life by advocating for equal opportunities for women and men, and also educating women on the significance of economic independence.
 Ensuring that the current government’s pledge on “zero tolerance on violence against women” through awareness programmes on the legal instruments to combat violence was a priority in Ambassador Hala’s work at the Ministry of Law and Gender.

 Ambassador Hala lead the preparatory work for the review meeting of the UN Convention Against All Forms of Discrimination Against Women (CEDAW).
-Maldives Delegation and was a member at the high level delegation to Geneva in February 2015.
+Further, she was a member of the high level delegation to Geneva in February 2015 for the CEDAW Review.
 She also attended the UNGA Special Session on Population and Development in New York, in September 2014.
 In October 2014, Ambassador Hala also attended the 5th Ministerial Conference on Women’s Development in Organisation of the Islamic Conference (OIC) Member States.
 In November 2014, Ambassador Hala led the Maldives Delegation at the Asian and Pacific Conference on Gender Equality and Women’s Empowerment: Beijing +20 held in Bangkok.
 She was also on the four-member Resource Persons Panel on deliberations on the economic empowerment of women at this Conference.

 Other positions held by Ambassador Hala until her appointment as Ambassador include, National Focal Point for ISESCO (Islamic Educational and Cultural Organisation); National Focal Point for SAARC (South Asian Association for Regional Cooperation) Gender Policy Advocacy Group (SAARC-GPAG); National Focal Point for OIC Organisation of the Islamic Conference) Country Family Affairs; Governing Board Member, SAIEVAC (South Asian Initiative for Elimination of Violence Against Children); and Gender Focal Point, Gender Affairs Programme/Colombo Plan.